scriptPilot/app-framework/README.md

 **Why will I code with joy?**

-Because *App Framework* does all the common tasks and manages all external libaries for you.
+*App Framework* does all the common tasks and manages all external libaries for you.
 Your working directory is clean and well-arranged.
 Your application is splitted up in easy to maintain single file components per page.
-You are supported by a development server with live reload and check for code correctness and, if you like, coding standard conformity.
+You are supported by a development server with live reload and check for code correctness and, if you like, coding standard conformity. *App Framework* bumps your version automatically before any build process and optimizes all your code and image files with merging and compression.
+At the end you could deploy your new build without downtime and have a fast rollback solution readily available.

 **How do I start?**